Smituz/Memento/README.md

-# MeriDiary
+# Memento

-**MeriDiary** is a user-friendly ASP.NET Core MVC application designed to help users manage their diary entries and set personal goals.
+**Memento** is a user-friendly ASP.NET Core MVC application designed to help users manage their diary entries and set personal goals.
 This application allows users to create, edit, and delete diary entries, as well as add and track goals.
 Developed using .NET Core MVC, it provides a seamless experience for organizing thoughts and aspirations.

 ## Table of Contents
 - [Overview](#overview)